ansonl/ansonl.github.io/_posts/2022-10-12-2021-ford-bronco-sport-base-vs-2007-escape-hybrid.md

 For those in the same figurative or literal vehicle as me, the short answer to how the Bronco Sport compares to the 1st generation Escape Hybrid is

- **Bronco Sport does everything the 1st generation Escape Hybrid does — but worse**.
+ **The Bronco Sport does everything the 1st generation Escape Hybrid does — but worse**.

 Looking past the inclusion of new driving and safety features that are standard in vehicles manufactured in the past 5 years, the Bronco Sport pales in comparison to the 1st generation Ford Escape Hybrid for a modern car that is ~$30k MSRP.
 The Bronco Sport sacrifices usability in pursuit of form over function.
 A couple specifications that you won't find directly compared elsewhere: